2025 – A NEW STRUCTURE

 For more information on these challenges please see the Challenges – Implementation page.

-The seven new working groups aim to enhance the impact and relevance of the LEMONTREE project and will be led by one PI and one early career researcher.
+The revised eight working groups aim to enhance the impact and relevance of the LEMONTREE project and will be led by one PI and one early career researcher.
 This will also further the career development of our ECR’s by providing them with leadership opportunities.

-Working Group 1: C,N and P Cycles Synthesis
+Working Group C: C,N and P Cycles Synthesis

 This working group aims to re-assess the way in which N, P and C cycling are currently modelled.
 A particular focus of the group will be assessing the way phosphorus data is implemented in current models as well as distinguishing between the land carbon sink trends in different models.
-The group is being led by Professor Beni Stocker (University of Bern) and Jan Lankhorst (Utrecht University).
+The group is being led by Professor Beni Stocker (University of Bern) with Jan Lankhorst (Utrecht University) and Evan Perkowski (Texas Tech) as ECR leads.

 The Fire-Vegetation interactions working group is aiming to develop a new fire model using eco-evolutionary optimality principles of fire and vegetation interactions to design a new fire regime framework that can simulate different aspects of the fire regime.
 Firstly, the group aims to understand which plant traits, if any, can be used to improve predictions of burnt area, fire size and fire intensity.
 Secondly, the group will incorporate these traits into our current working model of fire to better predict elements of the fire regime.
 The model will then be coupled to the P model to better improve climate predictions.
 The group is being led by Professor Sandy Harrison (University of Reading) and Dr. Olivia Haas (University of Reading).

-This working group is providing a basis for representing functional diversity and its role in ecosystem function and dynamics.
 A key aspect of this work is to characterise leaf and hydraulic trait variability and to understand how these traits impact vegetation dynamics.
 The group is using both fieldwork, to understand how traits are related to environmental variables, and modelling, to see if observed relationships can improve representations in land surface models.
-The group is being led by Associate Professor Han Wang (Tsinghua University) and Huiying Xu (Tsinghua University).
-Check out our blog post on the fieldwork behind some of the work being done in this group here.
+The group is being led by Associate Professor Han Wang (Tsinghua University).

-The implementation group will officially begin in August 2024 after the LEMONTREE annual meeting.
-This group will aim to implement components of the P++ model in hydrological and land surface model frameworks to demonstrate feasibility of using the full P++ model to improve current predictions.
+This group aims to implement components of the P++ model in hydrological and land surface model frameworks to demonstrate feasibility of using the full P++ model to improve current predictions.
 The initial focus will be on acclimation of GPP, prediction of fAPAR/LAI, and, incorporation of soil moisture stress.
-This group is being led by Professor Pier Luigi Vidale (University of Reading).
+This group is being led by Professor Sandy Harrison (University of Reading).

-Working across the seven working groups will allows us to address the initial four challenges that LEMONTREE set out to address whilst facilitating greater collaboration and innovative science.
+Working across the eight working groups will allows us to address the initial four challenges that LEMONTREE set out to address whilst facilitating greater collaboration and innovative science.
 Ultimately, the group aims to generate a next-generation land surface model that can improve current climate predictions.
 Achieving our science goals by developing the novel science outlined above will be crucial in producing this new model.
+We hope to achieve all this by our project end of June 2027.